Uw 3D print specialist

 Recycle Your Old 3D Prints

 Do you want to throw away old 3D prints sustainably?
-Consider recycling them, and contribute to a circular economy!
+Consider recycling them and contributing to a circular economy!

 One of the most important things regarding sustainability in 3D printing is the disposal of waste.
 In most cases, this refers to leftover waste from the actual printing process—for example, support material or failed prints.
 We consider this our responsibility, and make sure it all gets recycled.
 However, as customers, you might also have some old 3D prints which you want to dispose of—maybe your company has developed a new prototype and doesn't need the old one anymore, or maybe you’re just doing some spring cleaning at your workplace.
 Either way, (luckily) there are ways you can do this sustainably!